 You can avoid germination issues by ‘chitting’ your beans.
 Evenly space each bean on a damp cloth or paper.
 Seal them in an airtight container and place them in a warm, dry, and dark spot.
 An airing cupboard is a perfect place to germinate your beans.
 They will need checking daily!
 As soon as they start to germinate, place each bean individually into pots of good potting compost.
 This can also be done when the roots are about 1 inch long.
 Place them in a warm, sunny position to grow on.
 Sprouting runner beans will find their own way up.
 If you are planting directly into the ground or you are growing runner beans in pots, then plant each bean into a 2-inch deep hole and cover with compost or soil.

 Hardening off is essential.
 Whether you have grown your plants from seed or bought them from a garden centre, you will need to harden off your runner beans before planting them out.
 Do this after the risk of frost has passed.
 If you plant too soon, the sudden change in temperature could weaken or even kill them.

 Start off by placing your plants outside in the middle of the day for a couple of hours.
 Gradually increase the amount of time each day.
 After a minimum of two weeks, your plants should be strong enough to be planted out.

 Your plants will benefit from good soil – plenty of organic matter and a general organic fertiliser.

 Runner beans like the ground to be slightly moist.
 Dig a 10-inch trench under the site where you intend to plant.
 Line the bottom of the trench with sheets of newspaper to retain as much moisture as possible.
-After this, pour a couple of buckets of water in the trench before back-filling it.
+After this, pour a couple of buckets of water into the trench before back-filling it.

-You could try supporting your beans over wigwams, trellises or even have them climbing up and over a shed or garage.
+You could try supporting your beans over wigwams, and trellises or even have them climbing up and over a shed or garage.
 As long as the bean plants have something to coil around and are planted in a rich and deep soil, they should be happy.

 Planting runner bean plants out